MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Czech/finance.md

 ---
-title: Finance - Czech Local Functionality | Microsoft Docs
+title: Finance - Czech Local Functionality
-description: This section describes Czech local functionality for Finance.
+description: This section describes Czech local functionality for finance and the features you can use to track and manage your finances.
 author: v-pejano

 ms-service: dynamics365-business-central
 ms.topic: conceptual
-ms.search.keywords: CZ, Czech, Finance, Posting ms.date: 04/01/2021
+ms.search.keywords: CZ, Czech, Finance, Posting ms.date: 06/17/2021
 ms.reviewer: v-pejano
 ms.author: v-pejano
 ---